ayushsingh9911/jquery-snake/README.md

-# Classic Game of Snake gaming is amazing!
+# Classic Game of Snake gaming is amazing game!
 A simple snake game made with JavaScript, JQuery library, CSS, HTML and Python Flask framework as backend.

 Make sure you have Python 3 installed and pip as well.
 If so in the terminal pip install flask and download the code.